Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 mother organs teach baby organs; eggs leak information like a /black|../ hole for c̄ to crawl from mouth(superposition; internal v external #commentrieselfiesharmiesfæries..) and miss(errz) b(todo; s/github/git/, unicode(304),..)
-/camic|eyes|ears|medical records|datamining|../ v observer paradox (transcription errors, bugs, /vulnerable|exploitable/ cracks, mtbf,..) shyams' humble paradox, a metaparadox itself(hostage): even humbleness can be competitive; who is the most humble? #paradox
+/camic|eyes|ears|medical records|datamining|../ v observer paradox (transcription errors, bugs, /vulnerable|exploitable/ cracks, mtbf,..) shyams' humble paradox, a metaparadox itself(hostage): even humbleness can be competitive; who is the most humble? #paradox this butane(?)in(?)containerment(?) lighter says not to keep lit for more than half a minute; just because they put it in seconds, doesn't make it scientific, and i bet a second more that it will functionuuork until the gas runs out

 lockettedbussies worship me c̄ /pure devotion|unconditional l(ove|-word)|../, /locketterseholes|locketta āssholes|lockettairseholes|lockettyarseholes|lockettaissholes|lockettyassholes/ are forced to worship me c̄ /pure devotion|unconditional l(ove|-word)|../
 knock turn ally is actually nocturnal; only open at night, when the sun can't directly attack vamps, after bedtime c̄ sand in your /queef|quiche|bussy|../